USD ($)

 8. Window Size

-The Window Size field controls the flow of data by indicating how much data the receiving side is willing to accept.
-This is a key component in managing network congestion.
+The Window Size field in the TCP header controls the flow of data by indicating how much data the receiving side is willing to accept at one time.
+This helps manage network congestion by ensuring that the sender does not overwhelm the receiver with too much data, allowing for efficient and smooth communication.

 9. Checksum

-The Checksum verifies the integrity of the TCP segment, ensuring that data is not corrupted during transmission.
-It covers both the header and the data.
+The Checksum is a field in the TCP header that verifies the integrity of the TCP segment.
+It ensures that the data is not corrupted during transmission by covering both the header and the data.
+This helps maintain the reliability and accuracy of the communication process.

 10. Urgent Pointer

-The Urgent Pointer field indicates that certain data within the segment is urgent and should be processed immediately.
-This field is only used when the URG flag is set.
+The Urgent Pointer field in the TCP header indicates that certain data within the segment is urgent and should be processed immediately.
+This field is only used when the URG flag is set, allowing the receiver to prioritize and handle urgent data promptly.

 11. Options